2 Glasses of Whiskey Sour Cocktail with Jameson Black Barrel Bottle

 Whiskey Sour FAQs

-What is the difference between a whiskey sour and old-fashioned?
+What is the formula for a sour cocktail?